-Table B-38 contains an estimate of the potential number of additional housing units that can be accommodated through alternative programs to augment the residential development capacity of existing, residentially zoned vacant and underutilized sites listed in Tables 35 and 37.
+Table B-37 contains an estimate of the potential number of additional housing units that can be accommodated through alternative programs to augment the residential development capacity of existing, residentially zoned vacant and underutilized sites listed in Tables 35 and 36.
 These alternative strategies include the approval of second units (the City believes that four to five second units per year is a reasonable objective), and the granting of density bonuses for projects that contain minimum percentages of affordable housing with long-term affordability requirements as specified under state law.

-For the 565 multi-family units listed in the City's Quantified Objectives from 2015 through 2023, the City might conservatively expect at least XX additional units to be built as a result of the State's density bonus law.
-This estimate is based on the law's provisions that grant a five percent (5%) density bonus to multi-family developments that include BMR units for moderate incomes.
-Bonus percentages increase for multi-family developments that include units affordable to people of low and very low incomes.
+For the 565 multi-family units listed in the City's Quantified Objectives from 2015 through 2023, the City might conservatively expect at least 39 additional units to be built as a result of the State's density bonus law.
+This estimate is based on the law's provisions that grant a twenty percent (20%) density bonus to developments with units affordable to lower-incomes and a five percent (5%) density bonus to multi-family developments that include BMR units for moderate incomes.